 - the concern about relying too much on a single test in the admissions process

-- the feeling that test prep is primarily availably to wealthy students (one driving reason for OnToCollege serving so many high schools directly is to provide affordable, engaging, effective prep for all students)
+- the feeling that test prep is primarily available to wealthy students (one driving reason for OnToCollege serving so many high schools directly is to provide affordable, engaging, effective prep for all students)

 - a desire to boost their reported freshman class ACT or SAT score, improving the college’s rankings

 A 2014 study by professors at the University of Georgia, The Test-Optional Movement at America’s Selective Liberal Arts Colleges: A Boon for Equity, or Something Else?, found the opposite impact.
 As application numbers grew, colleges became more selective, and higher scores still made a difference.
 Average test scores for incoming freshmen rose substantially because lower-scoring students did not submit one.
 But diversity at the 32 test-optional institutions reviewed did not improve.
 For students who struggle with standardized tests, test-optional admissions can be a benefit.
 But remember that where test scores are absent, other more subjective attributes become more prominent: GPA, academic rigor, extracurricular activities, leadership, writing ability, interviewing skills, recommendation letters, essays, etc.

 Some schools, such as MIT, were temporarily test-optional, but now require test scores again.
-MIT’s internal research found that requiring test scores helped improve the diversity of their enrolled students and also improved the likelihood that those enrolled students would pass the required freshmen courses at MIT.
+MIT’s internal research found that requiring test scores helped improve the diversity of their enrolled students and also improved the likelihood that those enrolled students would pass the required freshman courses at MIT.
 Purdue University has also announced it will require test scores for fall 2024 admission.
 No one benefits when students drop out of college because they’re not college-ready.
 Here is a U.S. News list of top colleges that still require test scores.

 Submitting Test Scores to Test-Optional Colleges